At least 8 taken to hospitals after a Chicago building explosion - KTVZ

 Eight people have been taken to hospitals from the scene of a building explosion in Chicago on Tuesday morning, according to Chicago Fire.

 At least three of those people are listed in serious to critical condition, Chicago Fire said on Twitter.
-The source of the explosion is unknown at this time, and the ATF and the Chicago Police bomb unit are on scene to assist.
+The source of the explosion is unknown at this time and remains under investigation, and the ATF and the Chicago Police bomb unit are on scene to assist.

-The adjacent building is being evacuated and Chicago Fire has requested additional personnel to conduct searches of the affected structure.
+Deputy Fire Commissioner Marc Ferman could not provide further details of the victims’ conditions in a brief news conference but told reporters he’d heard the injuries range from “burns to traumatic injuries.”

+Fire companies were dispatched around 9 a.m. local time, Ferman said, and the first unit to arrive, a battalion chief, called for a collapse response after seeing “some sort of an explosion and a partial collapse of the upper floor of a residential building.”
+The battalion chief also called for a hazardous materials response, Ferman said.

 The-CNN-Wire